 Cats tended to be hungrier between feedings with this food.
 Some customers say their cats dislike taste.

 Four different versions, including for indoor cats and hairball control.
 Even picky eaters like the taste of this food.
 Customers notice a good change in cat's excrement after eating this food.

 Some customers reported receiving a bag with spoiled food.
 Uses more grains than some other dry foods.

 Customers say cats like these cans so much it feels like they're being spoiled.
 Offers 24 cans in one box at a competitive price.
-Recipes include different textures.
-Four different flavors available.
+Recipes include different textures and flavors.

 Smell of the wet food overwhelms some owners.
 Price for this canned food is higher than dry food.

 Cats show good health when eating this food and have plenty of energy.
 Owners like the list of natural ingredients in the food.
 Formula keeps cats feeling full, even when they eat less.

 Carries a higher price point than other dry cat food options.
 Some owners report receiving food near the expiration date.

 Customers say their cats love the smell, taste, and texture of this wet food.
 High protein formula contains very little fat and no grain.
 Food's formula helps with the health and strength of the cat's coat.

 Removing soft food from pouch can be very messy.
 Some customers don't like the smell.